 The immune system – guardian of your health

-In the course of a year, the body’s defences are faced with all kinds of challenges: Stress at work and in your private life, fluctuations in physical health and sometimes even illnesses – all of these are hurdles that have to be overcome.
-The immune system plays a decisive role here: fighting bacteria, viruses and fungi, tackling environmental pollutants and helping to heal wounds.
+In the course of a year, the body’s defences are faced with all kinds of challenges: stress at work and in our private lives, fluctuations in physical health and sometimes even illnesses – all of these are hurdles that have to be overcome.
+Here, the immune system plays a decisive role: fighting bacteria, viruses and fungi, tackling environmental pollutants and helping to heal wounds.

 How does the immune system work?